 Sold as a set of two pillows, these have a 100 percent cotton cover that is soft to the touch.
 Inside, you’ll find polyester down alternative filling that adjusts to the most comfortable support for you.
 The filling is easy to get to, thanks to the zipper—a feature normally seen only on memory foam pillows.
 Both the pillow cover and filling are machine washable for easy care.

 With the ability to easily access the stuffing inside, you can make the pillow more comfortable for your preferred sleeping position by removing some stuffing.
 Unfortunately, adding stuffing may not be as easy, since none is included with the purchase of these pillows.

-In general, though, many people found the pillows to be soft enough to sleep in a variety of positions.
+In general, though, you'll find the pillows to be soft enough to sleep in a variety of positions.
 Stomach sleepers will find that the Sable pillow is squishy enough to be comfortable, while back and side sleepers can usually fluff the pillow enough to get a supportive spot to lay their head.